philamp/rclone_jelly/README.md

   * So the cache file is filled with useful data for later
 * When file is finished to be scanned, dynamic read-only takes place: it reads from either cache file or remote, depending on slice of data requested. **(this is "Read-Only" cache mode + "Direct source" mode)**
   * When ffprobe is reading the first 10mb of each file inside a RAR, it reads it directly from rclone cache and does not request it from remote.
-  * when rar2fs lists RAR archive contents, it reads it directly from rclone cache and buils its index without requesting the remote for every file.
+  * when rar2fs lists RAR archive contents, it reads it directly from rclone cache and builds its index without requesting the remote for every file.
+So it makes up for the lack of rar2fs persistent index.

+The solution could be improved by either:

+* forking rar2fs to include a persistent cache
+* forking rclone with https://github.com/gen2brain/go-unarr to take care of RAR file (+ their cache) directly in rclone

+## Data storage

+On average, this solution takes less than 1% of the remote media file size in your storage

 # NOTICE